Douglas Scheuer Phone: (480) 219-8184

 Scottsdale, Arizona

-Responsible for all Linux and Windows Servers and workstations.
-Implement security policies, backup procedures, and performed day to day tasks to keep all the systems running.
-Some of the tasks involved administering 10 Oracle 9i and 10g databases with over 5 Terabytes of total data, configuring companywide email system using postfix & dovecot, configuring Samba for network logins and file sharing, building workstations, administering ARCSDE databases, administering web servers and VPN servers to support offsite employees, Nextel phone system support, and other miscellaneous tasks.
+Responsible for all RedHat Linux installations and Windows Servers and workstations.
+Implemented security policies, backup procedures, and performed day to day tasks to ensure systems and policies adhered to standards set forth by Department of Defense.
+Tasks included maintaining Oracle 9i and 10g databases with over 5 Terabytes of total data (this include database cloning to support deliveries and data consistency between isolated networks), configuring corporate email system using postfix & dovecot, configured Samba and LDAP for network logins and file sharing, built all workstations and servers, administered ARCSDE database, maintained web servers and VPN servers to support offsite employees, Nextel phone system support, firewall configuration, virtual LANS, and other items associated with system reliability and security.

 Contracting through Locus Logic